TzurSoffer/Neural-Networks-From-Scratch/README.md

 ### C++ speed improvements

-There are two mathlibs that I built, one being in pure python and the other being made in C++.
+There are two `Mathlib`, `Layer`, `Activation`, and `Batch` that I built, one being in pure python and the other being made in C++.
 When using the C++ version, performance is much faster and it can help build complex neural networks much faster.
-However, it is is not required.
+However, it is is not required and the entire network can still run in only python.

 ---